 Fr Jeremy writes:

-St Nicholas Remenham will be open every day, roughly during normal working hours.
+St Nicholas Remenham will be open daily from 9am to 4pm.